humdek-unibe-ch/wwise-plugin-jack_sink/README.md

 - Unreal Engine v4.27.2

 **Important** It is possible to compile all the projects in Visual Studio 2022.
-I never converted the project files and left them in their corresponding version (`_vc150`: Visual Studio 2017, `_vc160`: Visual Studio 2019), something I would recommend to preserve the manual changes that were necessery in order to correctly link the jackaudio library.
+I never converted the project files and left them in their corresponding version (`_vc150`: Visual Studio 2017, `_vc160`: Visual Studio 2019), something I would recommend to keep this way in order to preserve the manual changes that were necessery to correctly link the jackaudio library.

 In order for changes in the plugin code to take effect in the Wwise authoring tool
+* make sure to close the Wwise Authoring tool (if a build fails with an error of a missing Jack.dll file a likely reason is that a still open Wwise Authoring tool locked the Jack.dll file and the build process was unable to overwrite the ofl dll with the new one)
 * open `Jack_Windows_vc160_static.sln`
 * build with `Profile` configuratrion
 * open `WwisePlugin/Jack_Authoring_Windows_vc160.sln`